 Several ranges of hills – some quite rugged – lie between the two regions, rising in places to around 900m (3,000ft).

-However, it’s also got a long Atlantic coast and high mountains that have an effect on its climate.
+However, the country’s long Atlantic coast and its high mountains can also have an effect on the climate.

-By contrast, the Algarve is much more pleasant in the winter.
-The climate is similar to southern California and — for cycling ‑ the winter is a much better bet than the summer.
+Further south, the Algarve can be a great winter cycling destination.
+The climate is similar to southern California and — for riding — the winter is a much better bet than the summer (when the region is too hot and crowded with package tourists).

 See When To Go & Weather for more information.

-For information about cycling in different areas of Portugal, please take a look at the information on the different regions listed under the appropriate page within the Day Rides section.
+For information about cycling in different areas of Portugal, please take a look at the information on the different regions listed in the Day Rides section.